 Some feral outdoor cats are naturally fond of humans, while others are cautious around you.
 So if a stray cat keeps turning up on your doorstep, consider leaving your door open to see if it comes inside.

 Transitioning from feral outdoor to indoor life isn’t always hard.
 First, equip your home with the necessary items: cat food, a litter box, and toys.
-Next, schedule a vet checkup for your new pet vaccinations, flea and worm treatments, and sterilization.
+Next, schedule a vet checkup for your new pet vaccinations, flea and worm treatments, and sterilisation.

 You don’t necessarily need to adopt one.
 Instead, you can make your patio the cat’s comfortable space.
-Provide a cozy shelter, food and water bowls, and a litter box in your backyard so that it can feel safe and secure.
+Provide a cosy shelter, food and water bowls, and a litter box in your backyard so that it can feel safe and secure.
 Be aware that some predators may be attracted to the scent of the cat’s litter tray.

 Final Thoughts on How Long Outdoor Cats Live